Cookbook Reviews – A Modern Way to Eat & Through the Seasons

 Winning me over with her efforts to limit the time spent in the kitchen, Anna is keen to produce food which is clean and healthy, but delicious and she uses spices, texture and flavour to bring depth to her dishes without heaviness.
 Dishes like her hearty Deep Crusted Leek and Greens Pie or her deeply scented One Pot Mushroom and Bay Biryani are just two of the hundreds of recipes in this book that admirably prove her point.
 More than just a cookbook, this volume offers a way to change your entire diet – from breakfast right through to dinner, with a section for feeding a crowd as well.
 Vegans and those on a gluten-free regime will appreciate the thoughtfully added index specific to their requirements, too.

 Having said that, she is not afraid of indulgence and there is a very sweet selection of desserts and baked goods, plus drinks, jams, stocks and chutneys.
-Predictably as ever, I was soon to be found dabbling in the back of the book in the dessert and baking sections and have just one of her gorgeous sweet treats to share with you.
+Predictably as regular readers of my cookbook reviews will know, I was soon to be found dabbling in the back of the book in the dessert and baking sections and have just one of her gorgeous sweet treats to share with you.
 This Cardamom Lemon Drizzle cake ticks all of my boxes – I love cardamom and have a groaning lemon tree right now.
 What a stunning dessert this would make!

 Buy it for – any vegetarians in your life, or anyone who is looking to lighten and modify their diet, but still wants to eat heartily.